dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

 - like a bee, leninists can only sting you once and they know it. so they run full-scale theatrics and
   - they need to keep their party members engaged because, as with religions, if your followers have some kind of ""feeling like there's a purpose to the time they contribute.

+### The Invisible Hand as Distributed Machine Learning for the Marketplace

+- in capitalism which hasn't lost itself in corporatism or oligarchy, the invisible hand acts similarly to collective machine learning processes in socially distributed computation which optimizes economic parameters in the economy.

+#### The vitality of (accurate & unskewed) economic signals in microeconomic decisions

+- once communists implement a command economy, they make macro/micro economic decisions based on the information at hand, while orchestrating the implementation. this results in distorted pricing decisions and supply-chain sourcing decisions. in an economy with low savings rates, people and social institutions exhibit vastly different behavior as customers. this distorts informational signals that central planners use to make policy decisions and adjust implementation details. this is a feedback loop which produces waste, inefficiency, poor resource allocation, missed opportunities, and unrealized innovation.

+orchestrate
+  macro and micro economic policy

-- it's what them
+- it's what them (...?)
 - "Communism failed"
   - "That wasn't real communism."